Triangle

 Academic Director, City as Lab

 Paul is Professor of Film and Television Studies at the University of Nottingham.
-He has led a number of major strategic initiatives involving partner collaboration in Nottingham and the Midlands region.
+He has led a number of major initiatives involving partner collaboration in Nottingham and the Midlands region.

 Jasper Donelan

-Digital Research Specialist, City as Lab
+Digital Lead, City as Lab

 Gary Priestnall